 If you would like to try some other new recipes that have white meat chicken in a creamy sauce, check out Creamy Lemon Chicken, Creamy Sun Dried Tomato Chicken, Creamy Mushroom Spinach Chicken and Chipotle Chicken Pasta.

-You might also like Chicken Tomato Cream Sauce.
+You might also like Chicken Tomato Cream Sauce and Imperial Baked Chicken.